Nikolai Berzarin: Commander of Berlin

 During the Battle of Berlin, Berzarin's 5th Shock Army reached the eastern outskirts of Berlin on 21 April 1945, making them the first Soviet Army to do so.
 On 24 April, he was appointed commander of the city by Marshal Zhukov, in an echo of the Tsarist tradition of rewarding the first commander to enter a city with command over it.
 By his "Order No. 1" on 28 April, Berzarin assumed all governmental power.
 He worked to re-establish order in the ruined German capital, creating a city police force and supplying the population with food, water, gas and electricity, as well as re-opening schools and theatres.
-Berzarin was responsible for the looting of many art treasures from Berlin, most notably those stored in the Zoo Tower.
 On 17 May, he appointed non-partisan Arthur Werner the first post-war Mayor of Berlin presiding over a civil city government.

 On 16 June 1945, after only 55 days in office, he was killed in a motorcycle accident when he collided with a truck convoy near his office in Berlin-Friedrichsfelde, aged 41.
-Rumors that scattered Nazi Werwolf forces had assassinated him were never established.
 Berzarin is buried in the Novodevichy Cemetery in Moscow.